CLIUtils/CLI11/README.md

 double val
 app.add_option<double,unsigned int>("-v",val);
 ```
-which would first verify the input is convertible to an int before assigning it.
+which would first verify the input is convertible to an unsigned int before assigning it.
 Or using some variant type
 ```
 using vtype=std::variant<int, double, std::string>;
  vtype v1;